Interpreting Network Quality Test Results

 Talkdesk Network Test Tool provides the user with a series of widgets displaying valuable information regarding location and connection details, namely:

 To proceed with the test, please insert your email and a reason for doing it.
-Afterward, you will have access to the Start option.
+Afterward, you will have access to the “START A TEST” option.

 Throughput

 The Throughput Widget tests for the data channel throughput.
-This can be used as a gross estimate to the number of concurrent sessions potentially available.
+This can be used as a gross estimate of the number of concurrent sessions potentially available.

 The number of sessions is calculated based on the codecs used in a session and the average bitrate necessary for good transmission of these codecs in a WebRTC session.
 For G.711, this is calculated as 100kbps per session and for Opus voice calls, this is calculated as 50kbps per session.
-This test connects a data channel via the TURN servers of the tested infrastructure, sending data payloads of 1,024 bytes each over the channel for a few seconds and measuring the rate at which they are received.
-It is performed by using the SCTP protocol relayed via TURN.
+This test connects a data channel via relay servers of the tested infrastructure, sending data payloads of 1,024 bytes each over the channel for a few seconds and measuring the rate at which they are received.
+It is performed by using the SCTP protocol.

 Things to notice